Skip to main content

 Federal spousal-impoverishment rules protect the spouse who stays at home (the community spouse) when the other spouse enters a nursing home or receives certain home-and-community-based waiver services (including, in California, the Assisted Living Waiver and in some cases IHSS).

 Two protections apply.
-The Minimum Monthly Maintenance Needs Allowance lets the community spouse keep enough of the institutionalized spouse’s income to reach a federal minimum each month (approximately $2,555 in 2026, with a higher allowance possible up to $3,948 if the community spouse can show housing costs justify it).
-The Community Spouse Resource Allowance lets the community spouse keep a portion of the couple’s combined assets, even though assets no longer block the institutionalized spouse’s eligibility in California.
-The 2026 federal range is approximately $31,584 to $157,920, updated each spring.
+The Minimum Monthly Maintenance Needs Allowance lets the community spouse keep enough of the institutionalized spouse’s income to reach a federal minimum each month (about $2,555 in 2026, with a higher allowance possible up to $4,066.50 if the community spouse can show housing costs justify it).
+The Community Spouse Resource Allowance lets the community spouse keep a portion of the couple’s combined assets, separate from the institutionalized spouse’s own asset limit.
+The 2026 range is $32,532 minimum to $162,660 maximum, updated each year.

 Documents the county will want.